BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/getting_started/overview.rst

 =======================================

 Welcome to the NYUAD XNAT User Documentation.
 This guide is designed to help you effectively use xnat with a focus on practical, hands-on workflows.
+This documentation is currently in development and is not yet complete.

 Documentation Structure
 -----------------------